Comparing visits to the DMZ from North & South Korea

 It’s hard to imagine visitors flocking to see any of the world’s other insanely militarised border zones just to gawp at the other side, but if you visit either North or South Korea it’s a fairly simple day trip.
 Estimates suggest that around 100,000 tourists visit the DMZ each year.

-Our visit started in Seoul, at the USO’s US army base, at the crack of dawn.
+Our first visit to the DMZ started in Seoul, at the USO’s US army base, at the crack of dawn.
 It’s a popular trip – three coachloads of us are taken north for the hour long drive to the JSA.

 On arrival we’re handed a badly photocopied waiver full of grammatical errors and spelling mistakes to sign.
 By signing it we agree that if it all kicks off whilst we’re visiting the DMZ we can’t hold the United Nations Command responsible for our unforeseen deaths.